jamiehenzy/Genome_analysis/README.md

 # Bioinformatics "lite" for undergraduates!
-F26
+Fall 2026
 BIOL 2406: "Computational Tools in Genome Analysis (CTGA)" introduces you to basic bioinformatic tools for analyzing sequencing data.

 + Since many bioinformatics analyses involve tools written for the command line, you'll learn to navigate a UNIX-style environment and get comfortable writing simple bash scripts, and accessing and downloading genomic data from various sources.